Azure/Vector-Search-AI-Assistant/README.md

 .\dmt.exe
 ```

-If no errors appear, your new data should now be available in the configured container.
+Your new data should now be available in the configured container.

 NOTE: If you want to build a reusable, automated script to deploy your files, take a look at the `scripts/Import-Data.ps1` in the source code of this project.